hackclub/hackclub/README.md

 [Max](https://github.com/MaxWofford), `max@hackedu.us`

+### FAQ

+##### Why do we need another learn to code organization?

+The answer is that we don't.
+We need to create a community around hacking so the duplication doesn't happen.
+We're not a learn to code organization.
+We're not building another Codecademy.
+We're leveraging existing curriculum and our primary focus is building families and communities.

+##### How do you scale?

+TODO

 ## Contact

-Also fee free to reach out to all three of us at `team@hackedu.us`
+Also feel free to reach out to all three of us at `team@hackedu.us`

 ## License